sd2beatles/MySQL-recipe-in-English-/chapter 6.md

 ### 2) Comparing Values

 The table shows the sale of each quater from 2015 to 2017.
-Assuming there were no track records left in the 3 and 4 quarter of 2017, I have inserted Null for these periods.
+Assuming there were no track records  in the 3 and 4 quarter of 2017, I have inserted NULL for these periods.
+As for 2018, all columns consist of NULL.

 ```mywsql
 CREATE TABLE quarterly_sales (